Nitrino/easysubs/README.md

 Browser extension to learn languages by watching movies and TV shows.

-## WARNING

-**The master branch contains version 3.0 which is currently under active development.
-You can find the release version in the [v1.0 branch](https://github.com/Nitrino/easysubs/tree/v1.0)**

 ## Installation

 The extension supports Chrome, Firefox, Opera and Yandex.
 It should also work in other browsers that have WebExtensions API support, but it hasn't been tested yet.